-As of the October 6, 2020 data cutoff for the first 11 patients in Stage 1 of our ongoing Phase 1/2 trial, we observed the following results in the first nine patients evaluable for efficacy:
+As of the December 10, 2020 data cutoff for the first 11 patients in Stage 1 of our ongoing Phase 1/2 trial, we observed the following results in the first ten patients evaluable for efficacy:

-- PR in one patient with PD-L1 negative tumor who previously achieved SD on PD-1 inhibition alone; - SD in five patients, including: - one patient that has achieved SD for more than 4 months following PD at enrollment after 10 months of PD-L1 blockade treatment; and - o two patients with longstanding SD for greater than 36 weeks; and - PD in three patients, including two patients who had PD at enrollment while on PD-1 blockade.
+- PR in one patient with a PD-L1 negative tumor who previously achieved SD on PD-1 inhibition alone; - SD in six patients, including: - one patient that has achieved SD for more than 4 months following PD at enrollment after 10 months of PD-L1 blockade treatment; and - o two patients with longstanding SD for 9 and 9.5 months, respectively, of which one SD occurred in a patient with a PD-L1 negative tumor; and - PD in three patients, including two patients who had PD at enrollment while on PD-1 blockade.

-As shown in the figure below, disease control, as evidenced by PR or SD, was achieved in six of the nine patients regardless of HPV status.
+One patient withdrew consent prior to the first efficacy evaluation and was therefore not evaluable for efficacy.
+As shown in the figure below, disease control, as evidenced by PR or SD, was achieved in seven of the ten patients regardless of HPV status.
 Tumor regression was observed regardless of PD-L1 or HPV status.